bryansng/plain-planes/README.md

-Hostile Takeover (subjected to change)
+Hostile Takeover (subject to change)
 ===
 Aircraft shooting other aircrafts.